Towards Considerate Human-Robot Coexistence: A Dual-Space Framework of Robot Design and Human Perception in Healthcare: Discussion

-The four interpretive dimensions identified above do not emerge in a vacuum.
-To understand how the perception space relates to robotic systems more broadly, we situate it alongside a complementary perspective drawn from our prior work \cite{bai2026towards}: the robot design space.

-As shown in Figure~\ref{fig:spaces}, the \textbf{robot design space} captures how robots are envisioned and constructed through four factors: use scenarios and workflows, embodiment and interaction design, facility and environmental constraints, and autonomy and technical feasibility.
-The \textbf{human perception space}, identified above, describes how stakeholders interpret and evaluate robots along the four dimensions of decomposition, temporal orientation, scope of reasoning, and source of evidence.
-Together, these two spaces capture the two sides of human--robot coexistence: how robots are built, and how they are understood.
+To connect these interpretive dimensions to robotic systems, we synthesize design considerations from our prior co-design study \cite{bai2026towards} into a complementary robot design space.
+Figure~\ref{fig:spaces} presents these four design considerations alongside the four interpretive dimensions identified above.
+Together, the two spaces capture how robots are designed and situated, and how they are interpreted and evaluated.

+Figure~\ref{fig:spaces} specifies four bidirectional relations between the two spaces.
+First, roles, tasks, and functional boundaries make different units of evaluation visible, shaping whether people judge specific functions or the robot as a whole; conversely, the level of attribution guides localized functional revision or broader role reframing.
+Second, embodied encounters provide the experiences and observations people use to judge robots, while experiential evidence informs later refinements to form and interaction.
+Third, deployment conditions broaden reasoning from immediate tasks to organizational and societal concerns, while broader concerns inform subsequent spatial, organizational, and safety requirements.
+Finally, exposure to capabilities, limitations, and development pathways frames judgments of present readiness versus future potential, while temporal judgments guide immediate reliability priorities or staged capability and autonomy development.
+These pairings reflect recurring connections identified across the two studies, rather than exhaustive or exclusive one-to-one correspondences.

-Critically, these two spaces are mutually shaping, a relationship we conceptualize as a \textbf{co-evolving loop}, illustrated in Fig.~\ref{fig:loop}.
-In this loop, human needs are articulated into design requirements, which are realized into deployed robotic systems.
-These systems generate situated experiences that shape human interpretation, which is further socially mediated among stakeholders (e.g., through the observational sources of evidence identified in Dimension 4), and in turn reshapes expectations, requirements, and future design.
+The two directions draw on complementary evidence: the present follow-up study examines how robot-design considerations shape human interpretation, while the co-design study documents how participants' interpretations and situated experiences informed iterative design decisions.
+Viewed over time, these bidirectional relations operate within the \textbf{co-evolving loop} illustrated in Fig.~\ref{fig:loop}.
+Human needs are articulated into design requirements, which are realized through deployed robotic systems.
+Situated interaction then shapes human interpretation, which is further socially mediated and articulated back into future design cycles.

-This co-evolving nature reveals that coexistence depends not only on what robots can do, but on how humans engage with, interpret, and mediate robotic systems across time and context.
-This raises a question: what qualities should this process have in order to support meaningful and sustainable integration?
-We argue that the answer lies in cultivating a more considerate form of coexistence, as discussed below.